 The game is so addictive that users can't wait to go out and catch their Pokemons.
 The user’s excitement is proven by the time they spent on the game every single day.
 According to mobile app industry reports, in the US a user spend almost 3 hours per day on mobile apps.
 Pokemon GO managed to acquire almost 45 minutes of the Android users from that overall time span.
 With the maximum minutes of usage, Pokemon GO beats the most popular social media apps by a significant difference.

 In the graph below you can see that Android users spent only 30 minutes on WhatsApp, 25 minutes on Instagram and 22 minutes on Snapchat per day.
 That’s pretty impressive for a gaming app to take over these popular social media apps.

 Moreover, App Annie also reported that Pokemon GO is the only app to get the maximum Android users’ time ever.
 According to the report, Pokemon GO accounted for 45% of overall time spent on Android games against the 55% time acquired by 19 games combinedly.

 Every mobile app has its own targeted audience that also includes the specific generation who contribute to its success.
-Similar happened with the Pokemon GO initially the Millenials were the first who adopted the app with 55% proportion of the overall user base.
-Talking about the users with different age categories who invested more time in catching the Pikachu and Bulbasaur there are some interesting facts.
+Similar happened with this one of the best Pokemon games app initially.
+The Millennials were the first who adopted the app with 55% proportion of the overall user base.
+Talking about the users with different age categories who invested more time in catching Pikachu and Bulbasaur, there are some interesting facts.

 According to Adweek, age group 21-27 is the core demographic of the game with the maximum users.
 Out of this group, there are 43% men and 29% of women who have Pokemon GO on their smartphones.
 Along with this in a survey, it was revealed that 84% of the US users in the age group between 21-65 have accepted that they know about the Pokemon GO game.